BC GREEN BUSINESS

-Businesses that are keen to join the collective are taken through an in-depth questionnaire that assesses their water consumption, energy use, waste levels, social impact and much more.
-A VIGBC verifier will walk the business through the process and provide a preliminary score with recommendations on how the business can reduce their environmental impact and improve their final score.
+Businesses that join the program are taken through an in-depth questionnaire that assesses their water consumption, energy use, waste levels, social impact and more.
+A program verifier will walk the business through the process and provide a preliminary score with recommendations on how the business can reduce their environmental impact and improve their final score.

-In addition to the VIGBC ranking, businesses also have the opportunity to become an Ocean Friendly Business by completing all Surfrider Vancouver Island actions on the designated checklist.
-These actions focus on reducing single use plastics.
+Businesses in eligible regions also have the opportunity to certify as an Ocean Friendly Business by completing all Surfrider Canada actions on the designated checklist.
+These actions focus on reducing single use plastics and directly and positively impacting our oceans and waterways.

 Project Zero is an initiative focused on bringing circular economy concepts to the west coast.
 Currently only 9% of our world is circular, meaning that the remaining 91% of all goods are linear and destined for landfills, oceans, or pollution at the end of life.